FoSGamers/FoS-DeckPro-Release/Standards/README.md

 ## Release and Privacy Process

-- All personal files (backups, inventory, templates, sensitive configs, etc.) must be kept in the `user_private/` directory.
+- All personal files (backups, inventory, templates, sensitive configs, etc.) must be kept in a private directory.
-- `user_private/` is listed in `.gitignore` and will never be committed or pushed to public branches.
+- The private directory is listed in `.gitignore` and will never be committed or pushed to public branches.
+- Never commit or push personal files to the release branch.
+- **Never commit build artifacts or large files.
+See Build Artifact Hygiene above.**
-- Before every release, run the `clean_for_release.sh` script to ensure no personal files are present in the release branch.
+- Use the `clean_for_release.sh` script before every release to ensure no personal files are present.
-- See `RELEASE.md` and `CONTRIBUTING.md` for full instructions on safe merging and release management.

 ## Release Hygiene & Personal Data

 - **A GitHub Action will block any release or PR if personal files are present.**
 - All contributors must read and follow [RELEASE.md](RELEASE.md) and [CONTRIBUTING.md](CONTRIBUTING.md) for every release or merge.
-- All personal files (backups, inventory, templates, sensitive configs) must be kept in `user_private/` (which is in `.gitignore`).
+- All personal files (backups, inventory, templates, sensitive configs) must be kept in a private directory (which is in `.gitignore`).
 - Never commit or push personal files to the release branch.
 - **Never commit build artifacts or large files.
 See Build Artifact Hygiene above.**
 - Use the `clean_for_release.sh` script before every release to ensure no personal files are present.